 Grammarly’s plagiarism detector is one of the most accurate I’ve tested (out of over 10+), so if it’s flagging 10%+, you better look into it.

 The other option I like is the Human Proofreader one.
 You can probably tell by now that editing is not my strong suit.
-A few mistakes have probably already slipped through here.
+A few grammatical mistakes or spelling errors have probably already slipped through here.
+It’s perfect for who need to adjust their .

 So you can have a professional editor review your document in as little as a few hours!